mosip/id-authentication/design/registration/registration-policy-sync.md

 The key **requirements** are

--   Design -- Login

-\[Username-Password / OTP/ Bio\]

-Background

-The Registration Officer/Supervisor can be used the provided ways to login to the registration client.
-The provided ways are Username/Password, OTP and Bio \[Fingerprint/Iris/Face\].
-The login will be maintained by the configurable un-successful login attempts.
-If the RO/RS crossed the limit the same should be locked and release after the configurable login period.

-The **target users** are

--   Supervisor

--   Officer

-The key **requirements** are

 -   The public key generated against each station or machine id should be provided to the client application before expiring of the key.
 -   The key should be used to encrypt the packet before sending to the server.